Optimal Work Extraction from Finite-Time Closed Quantum Dynamics: Lie-algebraic control

+where we note that $\ell \equiv \ell_{T}$ does not depend on $T$ in this case.
+The maximum work is given by

+As seen from the above results, our method shows how to design the time dependence of the optimal control $H_{\mathrm{c}}(t)$ using the time-independent operator $\mathsf{H}$ given in Eq.~\eqref{HHeisenberg}.
+Specifically, as demonstrated in Eq.~\eqref{HcHeisenberg}, an optimal protocol can be implemented by dynamically adjusting the direction of the control field, even in the presence of a (possibly large) background field $\bm{B}_0$.

 From another perspective, our result also provides a quantitative bound on finite-time cooling of this many-body system, where the objective is to drive the system close to its ground state.
-Specifically, if the system with Heisenberg interactions (Eq.\eqref{eqM_Heisenberg}) can only be controlled by global (i.e., translation-invariant) magnetic fields, then the energy reduction achievable within time $T$ under such protocols is strictly bounded above by $\mathcal{W}_\mathrm{c}(T)$ in Eq.\eqref{wctheisenberg}.
-Moreover, the optimal cooling protocol is realized by the time-independent Hamiltonian in Eq.~\eqref{HHeisenberg}.
+Specifically, if the system with Heisenberg interactions (Eq.\eqref{eqM_Heisenberg}) can only be controlled by global (i.e., translation-invariant) magnetic fields, then the energy reduction achievable within time $T$ under such protocols is strictly bounded above by $\mathcal{W}(T)$ in Eq.\eqref{wctheisenberg}.
+Moreover, the optimal cooling protocol is realized using the time-independent control operator in Eq.~\eqref{HHeisenberg}.